-- 1. The JFTC may apply to the Tokyo High Court for an injunction to temporarily stop a person from continuing to do an act allegedly violating the Antimonopoly Law, if the JFTC successfully shows that the conduct against which the injunction is sought would gravely injure fair competition and the normal remedies could not effectively restore competitive conditions. - 2.
+- The JFTC may apply to the Tokyo High Court for an injunction to temporarily stop a person from continuing to do an act allegedly violating the Antimonopoly Law, if the JFTC successfully shows that the conduct against which the injunction is sought would gravely injure fair competition and the normal remedies could not effectively restore competitive conditions. - 2.
 The JFTC orders become effective as of the date of the service thereof, and a filing of the complaint against the JFTC orders has no effect on the validity of the JFTC orders served to the defendant company.
-The defendant company is required to file an action to the judicial court to stop the enforcement of the JFTC's cease and desist orders during the JFTC's administrative proceedings, and the appellate judicial proceedings in which the JFTC's decision is reviewed by the court thereafter.
+The defendant company is required to file an action to the judicial court to stop the enforcement of the JFTC's cease and desist orders until such orders become irrevocable.
 If the defendant company delivers the deposit determined by the judicial court, the JFTC orders are delayed in their enforcement. - 3.
 Civil action for injunction.
 Please see question 1.1 above.